-An outbreak of the novel coronavirus disease, later named COVID-19, that has spread globally, causing significant adverse effects on populations and economies.
+An outbreak of the novel coronavirus disease, later named COVID-19.
 The outbreak of COVID-19 was declared a pandemic by the World Health Organization and a national emergency in the United States in March 2020

 CRT

 Credit risk transfer.
 The transfer of a portion of mortgage credit risk to the private sector through different forms of transactions and structures